-Spectroscopy Applications for Parylene Coating
+Spectroscopy Techniques for Parylene Coating Applications

 Poly (para-xylylene), more commonly known as parylene, is a highly versatile family of polymers used in many conformal coating applications.
 At present, there are a wide range of parylene